karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-02-Architecture-Style.md

 ### Consequences:

-- Service-Based Architecture is comparatively cheaper and faster to build and easier to maintain.
+- Service-based architecture style is comparatively cheaper and faster to build and easier to maintain.
 - Additional components can integrate with existing components and databases.
 - The option remains to evolve the architecture through decomposition of existing components based on need derived from observing system behaviour and meeting future needs.

 ### Strengthened characteristics:
 - Cost (relatively straight forward to implement).
-- Maintainability (easy to add new services with new functionality).
+- Maintainability (easy to add new services/models with new functionality).
 - Testability (independent services with clear interfaces).

 ### Weakened characteristics